nammayatri/nammayatri/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I reviewed submitted code
 - [ ] I added unit tests for my changes where possible
 - [ ] I added a [CHANGELOG](/CHANGELOG.md) entry if applicable
+- [ ] No leak detected in leakcanary